ansonwhho/ansonwhho.github.io/_posts/2021-02-04-conways-game-of-life.md

 - `R`: Random state. *Requires disabled mouse editing.*

 When mouse editing is enabled, squares can be clicked on to change their state.
 Live cells are blue and dead cells are white.
 Other features like the board size, rate of iteration, colours, etc. can be changed in the “constants.py” file – see the [GitHub repo](https://github.com/spectroscopycafe/conway-game-of-life) for this.

-There are many other things I haven’t mentioned, like some of the possible arrangements, how the Game of Life can simulate a Turing Machine, and so on.
-I think I’ll leave them for another blog post, after I’ve learned more about them!

 ---